-Why You Can't Forget Friends When You're In A Relationship
+5 Reasons You Can't Abandon Your Friends When You Are In A Serious Relationship

 So, you've been bit by the love bug.